The Ultimate Denver Elopement Planning Guide

 Nearby Mountain Towns

 If you’re looking for more of a mountain elopement, luckily there are several mountain areas not too far from Denver.
-Check out Breckenridge or Vail, which are also popular places to visit and plan an elopement!
+Check out Breckenridge or Vail, or even Boulder or Evergreen which are in the foothills. which are also popular places to visit and plan an elopement!

 Another fun idea to consider for your elopement would be to rent an Airbnb or VRBO with a great backyard or beautiful views for your elopement.
 If both privacy and accessibility are important to you, renting a private property is a great choice!
 Of course, always make sure to check with the owners about your plans before booking your property.